purplenoodlesoop/purple-starter/README.md

 - IO.
 IO and impure `Task`/`TaskEither` functions, usually need dynamic dependencies, such as HTTP and DB clients.
 Uses Reader monad/Parametrized Injection to obtain dynamic dependencies/some static dependencies, or Dependency Rejection on static dependencies.
 - Program.
 Combines and wraps up two previous layers, uses Parametrized Injection for external dependencies, injects static dependencies in IO and Core functions.

-### Msg layer
+### Store layer

 Expressed through Msg Stores and Msgs, uses Modules, mostly the Program layer, and describes the state of the Feature/Screen.
 Does not depend on Flutter and is completely UI agnostic.

 ### Widgets layer

 Split up into two sub-layers: Act and Display.
 Expressed through pure, top-level functions that has type signatures `(BuildContext) -> Widget` and `\<ModelPart\>(BuildContext, ModelPart) -> Widget`, respectively.
-Widgets layer never uses Msg layer directly, instead, it takes the state as an argument and sends Msgs using context.
+Widgets layer never uses Store layer directly, instead, it takes the state as an argument and sends Msgs using context.

 ### Screens layer